Who we are

 You can watch a short video of the group, produced by the Care Council for Wales.

-Does CASCADE Voices make a difference?
+How does CASCADE Voices make a difference?

-- Suggested methods for gathering data
+- Suggesting methods for gathering data

-- The types of questions that researchers should ask
+- Suggesting questions that researchers should ask

-- Ethical issues in research projects
+- Informing on ethical issues in research projects

-- Setting research questions
+- Setting research questions and topics

 - Discussing research themes